ROTC students at Old Dominion subdued and killed the shooter who killed 1 person, wounded 2

 Ashraf Nubani, a Virginia attorney who represented Jalloh in his 2016 criminal case, did not immediately respond to messages Thursday seeking comment.

-Jalloh’s sister, Fatmatu Jolloh of Sterling, Virginia, said Thursday she knew nothing about the attack.
+Jalloh’s sister, Fatmatu Jalloh of Sterling, Virginia, said Thursday she knew nothing about the attack.
 She said she last saw her brother two days earlier.

 “I have no idea what is going on,” the suspect’s sister said.
 “I know nothing.
 I don’t even know who to call.”

-Note: This story has been updated to correct the spelling of Fatmatu Jalloh's surname.